Welcome to Year 4!

 - Summer term – Matilda

 Weekly lessons linked to each topic include ICT, PE and the Creative Learning Curriculum (History, Geography, R.E and Art).
 RE is taught using the ‘Discovery RE’ scheme, Year 4 themes include Hinduism, Christianity & Buddhism.
-French, Music and PE each week by specialist teachers.
+Specialist teachers teach French, Music and PE each week.

 - Reading – Daily reading – please record pages read in planner.

 - Maths – weekly Mathletics homework

 - English – Weekly literacy task due in on Thursdays